openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 =====

-PuTTY is similar to a Window's command prompt, but it allows users to work on OMV's command line from a remote PC.
+PuTTY is similar to a Window's command prompt, but it allows users to work on |omv|'s command line from a remote PC.
 If PuTTY was not installed as part of your installation process, install it on a Windows PC.
 It's available here. → `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_